 attractions to see on your way from Viana do Castelo to Porto.

-away from Viana by car.
+About a 30-minute drive from Viana do Castelo is Esposende.
 Set on the banks of the Cávado River, it’s a

 charming resort town famous for its pristine coastline.
 You’ll find most

 of its beaches within the Parque Natural do Litoral Norte, a natural

 park with dunes placed between the river and the ocean.